Anna Knight: Storylines

 Anna supports Freddie when he meets his rapist father Graham Foster (Alex McSweeney).
-Graham and Freddie argue over his conception and Graham takes it to the extra step of insulting Anna, causing Freddie to freak out.
-They both later leave and Freddie enters home to Theo Hawthorne (William Ellis) attempting to rape Stacey Slater (Lacey Turner).
-Freddie leaves the square and he is forgiven by Bobby.
-Bobby later forgives Anna and the pair strike up their romance once again.
+Graham and Freddie argue over his conception, and Graham takes it to the extra step of insulting Anna, causing Freddie to freak out.
+They both later leave, and Freddie arrives home to Theo Hawthorne (William Ellis) attempting to rape Stacey Slater (Lacey Turner).
+Freddie leaves the square, and he is forgiven by Bobby.
+Bobby later forgives Anna, and the pair strike up their romance once again.
 Both of them go out for a meal with Cindy, Ian and Peter.
-They believe it's a dinner date and it goes well until Bobby orders lobster and Anna discovers the lobster is boiled alive.
+They believe it is a dinner date, and it goes well until Bobby orders lobster and Anna discovers the lobster is boiled alive.
 Anna and Bobby take the lobsters and free them back into the sea.
-They plan to go onto another date but Cindy does not approve and is not willing to warm to the idea of Anna and Bobby dating after Bobby killed Lucy in 2014.
-This does not affect the way Anna perceives Bobby as she tells Elaine she has feelings for him.
-Elaine jokingly tells her to marry him and they both kiss in front of their families.
+They plan to go onto another date, but Cindy does not approve, and is not willing to warm to the idea of Anna and Bobby dating, as Bobby killed Lucy in 2014.
+This does not affect the way Anna perceives Bobby, as she tells Elaine she has feelings for him.
+Elaine jokingly tells her to marry him, and they both kiss in front of their families.

-Anna supports George throughout the whole baby farming revelation.
-It is later revealed that Eddie (Christopher Fairbank) murdered George's biological father in a racist attack almost forty years prior.
-Gloria (Elizabeth Counsell) and Eddie invite George along with Elaine, Anna and Gina to a party at their apartment, where Gina quickly picks up that George, Anna and herself are the only black people there.
-One of Eddie's friends reveals to George the true intentions of Eddie's motive – a positive character statement to prove he's not racist and taken George in by the kindness of their heart.
-This causes a huge revelation in the Vic that causes multiple arguments within the family.
-Anna and Gina argue over their experiences of racism, Anna stated she is the exact same heritage as Gina.
-Gina then tries to make Anna realise that because Gina didn't bleach her hair nor take after her mother, she experienced a heavier tone of racism.
-Anna argued this – Gina mentions the difference in treatment they receive from Eddie.
-Eddie said Gina's hair needs to be "tamed" and continuously makes racist comments towards her that is always brushed off by George.
+Anna supports George throughout the baby farming revelation.
+It is later revealed that George's adoptive father Eddie Knight (Christopher Fairbank) murdered George's biological father in a racially aggravated attack almost 40 years prior.
+Eddie and his wife Gloria (Elizabeth Counsell) invite George, along with Elaine, Anna and Gina, to a party at their apartment, where Gina quickly picks up that George, Anna and herself are the only black people there.
+One of Eddie's friends reveals to George the true intentions of Eddie's motive: a positive character statement to prove he is not racist.
+This causes a huge revelation in The Queen Vic that causes multiple arguments within the family.

+Anna and Gina argue over their experiences of racism, with Anna stating she is the exact same heritage as Gina.
+Gina then tries to make Anna realise that because Gina did not bleach her hair, nor take after her mother, she experienced a heavier tone of racism.
+Anna argued against this, and Gina mentions the difference in treatment they receive from Eddie.
+Eddie said Gina's hair needs to be "tamed" and continuously makes racist comments towards her that are always brushed off by George.